 - Consider your timing.
 The day after Christmas, Black Friday, and Christmas Eve are at the bottom of the list for days you’ll want to stand in the return line.
 So is 10 minutes before the store closes and most weekends.
 If you have a return to make, show up bright and early on a weekday.

 - Worst case scenario, you are stuck with a gift receipt for an in-store credit.
-You’ll have fun money to buy those last few holiday gifts, or to buy a birthday or Valentine gift to be ready and ahead of the game.
+You’ll have fun money to buy those last few holiday gifts, or to buy a birthday or Valentine gift to keep yourself ahead of the game.